-The Computing Research Association is pleased to announce a new iteration of the Graduate Cohort Workshop designed specifically for underrepresented minorities (URM) in computing and persons with disabilities.
-Applications are now open for the inaugural CRA URM Graduate Cohort Workshop, which will be held March 16-17, 2018 in San Diego, CA.
+The Computing Research Association is pleased to announce a new iteration of the Graduate Cohort Workshop designed specifically for underrepresented minorities in computing and persons with disabilities (URMD).
+Applications are now open for the inaugural CRA URMD Graduate Cohort Workshop, which will be held March 16-17, 2018 in San Diego, CA.

-Reasonable travel expenses will be reimbursed by CRA through funds generously provided by our URM Grad Cohort sponsors including the National Science Foundation, the Computing Research Association and the Association for Computing Machinery.
-For more information on sponsorships, contact Erik Russell, CRA Director of Programs, at firstname.lastname@example.org.
+Reasonable travel expenses will be reimbursed by CRA through funds generously provided by our URMD Grad Cohort sponsors including the National Science Foundation, the Computing Research Association and the Association for Computing Machinery.
+For more information on sponsorships, contact Erik Russell, CRA Director of Programs, at email@example.com/cra.

 Please share this opportunity with your students and interested individuals.

 Date and Location: March 16-17, 2018 in San Diego, CA.